cdgriffith/puremagic/README.rst

 Freedesktop.org

-For use of their shared-mime-info file (even if they do use XML, blea), available at: https://cgit.freedesktop.org/xdg/shared-mime-info/
+For use of their shared-mime-info file, available at: https://cgit.freedesktop.org/xdg/shared-mime-info/

 License